Agilent/yb/README.md

 ## `yb run`: run a command for each repo

 This works in either yb or Yocto environments.
+It doesn't matter what directory you run it in as long as yb can find the environment.

 ```bash
 yb run -- git status -s